Header Image

 Width to height ratio: 0.68:1 ~ 0.68:1

 Shell: turbinate, broad conical; thin; microscopic.
 Exterior colour colourless.
-About 6 whorls; relatively large; protoconch with ~3 whorls smooth; teleoconch with ~3 whorls rapidly increasing, strongly convex whorls.
-Suture imperforate.
-Costae are dense, striae-like ribs.
-Intercostal spaces close, fine spiral threads.
+About 6 whorls, convex, rapidly expanding, body whorl about 2/3 of the shell height; relatively large; protoconch with ~3 whorls smooth; teleoconch with ~3 whorls rapidly increasing, strongly convex whorls.
+Imperforate.
+Costae are dense, low, thin.
+Intercostal spaces close, with fine spiral threads.
 Base without a cord.
 Columella broad, somewhat concave.
-Aperture oval.
+Aperture oval; outer lip incomplete.

 Distribution: